kgryte/pranav-qs-blog/README.md

 daxpy(5.0, x['::2,:,:'], y['::2,:,:']);
 ```

 Importantly, not only can you independently install any one of stdlib's over [4,000 packages](https://github.com/stdlib-js), but you can also fix, improve, and remix any one of those packages by forking an associated GitHub repository (e.g., see [`@stdlib/ndarray-fancy`](https://github.com/stdlib-js/ndarray-fancy/tree/main)).
-And by defining explicit layers of abstraction and dependency trees, stdlib offers you the freedom to choose the right layer of abstraction for your application.
+By defining explicit layers of abstraction and dependency trees, stdlib offers you the freedom to choose the right layer of abstraction for your application.
 In some ways, it's a simple—and, if you're accustomed to conventional scientific software library design, perhaps unorthodox—idea, but, when tightly integrated with the web platform, it has powerful consequences and creates exciting new possibilities!

 ## What about WebAssembly?